 We know that leads are fuel for sales, so it makes sense to measure marketing effectiveness based on leads.
 If you can track every lead, you can then sort, filter and qualify those leads to see if your marketing is generating good leads.

 Lead reporting is important too; it’s easier to measure marketing effectiveness if you can create lead-based reports that show which marketing channels are delivering quality leads.
 The more information you capture about each lead, the more informative your reports will be.

+All this information allows you to qualify and value leads.
+That's how you can tell which marketing is really driving your best leads.
 Next, let’s talk about a few metrics that don’t help you measure marketing effectiveness.